Service to Offset Press Industry

 After gathering the required equipment, starts Test Procedure study and of the required parameters, which values result from the test.
 Writing the software script follows, containing the instructions that enable to perform the test as specified by the standard.
 This includes a decision on which markers will be automatically placed during the test’s course or afterwards and pos-test calculations.

-It must be noted that test procedures will often need adjustments to conform with the equipment available at particular laboratories.
+Please note that test procedures will often need adjustments to conform with the equipment available at particular laboratories.
 One example was our need to use two different sets of grips (and procedures) in the elongation and tensile test.
 ISO 12636 is used as an overall basis for the tests considered above.

 Let us, however, take a closer look at the only ISO standard that concentrates on printers blankets specifications and testing.